4 DAYS FROM $1,749

 Discover Bergen’s heritage before embarking your Hurtigruten cruise ship

 Our day begins at the hotel next to Bryggen Wharf, the city’s historic waterfront area.
-We’ll set out into the colorful city of Bergen on a tour by coach.
+We’ll set out into the colorful city of Bergen on a combined coach and walking tour.
 Built after the Great Fire of 1702, these traditional wooden houses and unusual street patterns inspired UNESCO to declare the city a World Heritage Site.

 We’ll then learn about Norway’s musical legacy with a visit to Edvard Grieg’s summer home.
 As one of the most influential Romantic composers of the 19th century, his work helped launch the country into international musical prominence.
 During a tour of Grieg’s home — now a fascinating museum — we’ll delve further into his cultural contributions.